arcanefoam/mde-listings/README.md

 ## installation (basic)
 Either clone or download the files in the repository.
-Copy both files to your LaTeX Listings package installation folder.
-If you use a package manager the folder should be in your tex installation folder:
+Copy files `lstlandmde.sty` and `lstlocal.cfg` to your LaTeX Listings package installation folder.
+If you use a package manager, the folder should be in your tex installation folder:
 ```
 <tex-instalation>\tex\latex\listings
 ```
 E.g. in my computer (windows) it is `C:\MiKTeX 2.9\tex\latex\listings`.

 If you use a local tex folder then you should know where it is ;)

 ## installation (advanced)